-The following is a list of upcoming events for the Fall semester of 2017.
+The following is a list of upcoming events for the Spring semester of 2018.
 New events are added regularly, so check back often.

 Check out our list of past events

 First Semester Meeting & Game Night!

 Come to game night!
 Join us for the first Phi Alpha Theta meeting of the semester.
 Bring your favorite board games and join us for a faculty and student game night!
 All history majors, minors, and friends are welcome.
 Phi Alpha Theta membership is not necessary to attend!
 Game selection will include Apples to Apples, Forbidden Island, Bananagrams, Clue, and more.

 Faculty Talk: Professor Hemphill on “Selling Sex in Nineteenth-Century America”

 Please join us for a talk by Professor Hemphill on her current research about sex work in Baltimore.
 This talk is open to any student interested in history (you do not have to be a major or a Phi Alpha Theta member).
 We are currently developing a history club, so help us to create interesting events, field trips, and programs.
 PAT and our evolving History Club is a great way to build connections with other students and to meet some of the faculty in the History Department from time to time.
 Do not be shy, drop by!

 Bisbee Tour of the Queen Mine!
 (RSVP by Feb.
 1st)